stacks-network/stacks-core/sip/sip-001-burn-election.md

 cost of trying to adaptively out-burn other leaders by submitting more and more transactions.

-Users who want to support their leaders must send their burn transactions _in the same block_ as the leader's commitment transaction.
+Users who want to support a block candidate must send their burn transactions _in the same burn chain block_ as the leader's commitment transaction.
 This limits the degree to which users and leaders can adaptively out-bid each other to include their commitments.
-In addition, this constraint creates negative feedback loop for supporting leaders -- if there is _too much_ interest in a leader, then the users may accidentally kick their preferred leader's commitment out of the target block (or kick all leaders' commitments out), wasting everyone's cryptocurrency and dissuading leaders from supporting the leader again.
+In addition, this constraint creates negative feedback loop for supporting blocks too zealously -- if there is _too much_ interest in a block, then the users may accidentally kick their preferred block's commitment out of the target burn block (or kick all block commitments out), wasting everyone's cryptocurrency and dissuading users from supporting a block too much.

 # Recovery from data loss